 You’ve cleaned your bedroom, your living room, and probably your fridge.
 Now it’s time to clean your intranet.

-While organizing intranet content it’s arguably a mundane task, it’s also likely the most rewarding thing to accomplish on your intranet.
+While organizing intranet content it’s arguably one of the most mundane of intranet tasks, it’s also likely the most rewarding thing to accomplish on your intranet.
 When done correctly, a content audit will result in increased engagement, stronger navigation, and the use of less server space.
 A content audit will also help determine any “ROT-ten” content; content that is Redundant, Outdated, or Trivial.